 CGT matters in the housing market because it changes the after-tax return property investors can expect.
 That can influence investor decisions to buy, hold or sell investment property.

-For investors, the CGT discount can make long-term capital growth more attractive.
+For investors, a CGT discount can make long-term capital growth more attractive.
 Because CGT is typically paid when a gain is realised, it can also affect the timing of when investors choose to sell.

 For homebuyers, investor demand can add competition for homes in some areas.